01-edu/public/subjects/mobile-dev/chess/audit/README.md

 ###### Does the game end and the player who mated the other win?

+###### When the game reaches a terminal state (checkmate, stalemate, or draw), does the app send a message to both players indicating that the game is over and the reason of being over?

 ###### Does the backend generate a unique identifier (UUID) for each game session when a player joins the waiting room, ensuring proper identification and management of individual game sessions?

 #### Bonus

-###### +When the game reaches a terminal state (checkmate, stalemate, or draw), does the app send a message to both players indicating that the game is over and the reason of being over?

-###### +After determining the winner of the game, does the app send a message to both players indicating which player has won?

 ###### +Does the app allow players to restart the game?